MehdiTaghizadehUVa/MFGNN_Power/README.md

 If you use this code in your research, please cite the paper:

 **Taghizadeh, M., Khayambashi, K., Hasnat, M.A., & Alemazkoor, N.** (2024).
 Multi-fidelity Graph Neural Networks for Efficient Power Flow Analysis under High-Dimensional Demand and Renewable Generation Uncertainty. *Electric Power Systems Research*.
+[DOI: 10.1016/j.epsr.2024.111014(https://doi.org/10.1016/j.epsr.2024.111014)

 ## Contact